 This is the process for all applicants other than current UW–Madison graduate students.
 Applications are accepted for fall semester admission only.
 Completed applications are due no later than December 15.

 Apply for the Computer Sciences MS or PhD program on the Graduate School website.
 Departmental requirements for admission are more stringent than those of the Graduate School.
 The following items must be submitted in order to be considered by the department:

 - Letters of recommendation.
 All applicants, whether requesting financial aid or not, must have three letters of recommendation.
 Recommendations are submitted online to the Graduate School as part of the application process.

 - GRE general scores.
-All applicants must take the Graduate Record Examination (GRE), offered by the Educational Testing Service (ETS), and request that ETS send the scores to UW–Madison, institution code 1846.
-Applicants should sign up to take the GRE at the earliest possible date.
-Processing of scores takes up to six weeks.
-We need the scores when review applications so please plan totake the GRE by December 1.
+We recommend that all applicants take the Graduate Record Examination (GRE), offered by the Educational Testing Service (ETS), and request that ETS send the scores to UW–Madison, institution code 1846.
+However, we do not require GRE scores at this time due to difficulties related to COVID.
+If you plan to send GRE scores to us, please note that processing of scores takes up to six weeks, so you’ll need to take the test by December 1.

 - Official school records.
 Official transcripts are required from each institution where the applicant did prior academic work.
 Applicants must scan their official transcript or official student record that has been issued by the institution into the graduate school application.
 Paper transcripts or electronic transcripts will not be accepted.
 If an institution does not issue official transcripts, a letter from an administrator of the institution should be scanned into the application instead.
 The letter should include: a) year of admission; b) number of years enrolled at the institution; c) reference to the quality of work (analysis of grading system); d) evidence that examinations were passed; e) diploma certifying degree, class and year; and f) General Certificate of Education or equivalent.

 - Evidence of English proficiency.
 An applicant whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score.
 IELTS or TOEFL are acceptable.
 See the Graduate School requirements for more details.

 Process for current UW–Madison graduate students